-Not incur an academic penalty as a result of his or her use of the accommodations.
+Not incur an academic penalty as a result of the pupil's use of the accommodations.

-A complaint for noncompliance may be filed under the District/COE's Uniform Complain Procedures.
-[See Paragraph 25].
+A complaint for noncompliance may be filed under the District/COE's Uniform Complaint Procedures.
+[See Paragraph 28].

-25. Uniform Complaint Procedures "UCP":
+28. Uniform Complaint Procedures "UCP":

 The District/COE maintains a uniform complaint procedure for investigating complaints of: (1) discrimination on the basis of, but not limited to, age, sex, sexual orientation, ethnic group identification, race, ancestry, national origin, religion, color, pupil parenting or pregnancy and/or childbirth, or mental or physical disability; (2) complaints of violations of the laws and regulations governing consolidated categorical aid programs, Adult Education, Career/Technical Education, Child Development, Special Education and Nutrition services; (3) impermissible pupil fees [EC 49010-49013]; and/or (4) violation of state and/or federal law.
-The District/COE has designated compliance officers to receive and investigate uniform complaints that fall within these categories and ensure compliance with law.
+Additionally, complaints regarding the educational rights of foster children as provided under Education Code section 48853.5.
+The District/COE has designated compliance officers to receive and investigate uniform complaints within these categories and ensure compliance with law.

 Any individual, public agency, or organization may file a written complaint.
 Complaints alleging unlawful discrimination shall be initiated not later than six months from the date the alleged discrimination occurred, or the date the complainant first obtained knowledge of the facts of the alleged discrimination.
 Copies of the complaint form are available from the school or District/COE office.
-After filling out the complaint form, it should be directed to the District/COE compliance officer, [Dustin Haley, Assistant Superintendent of Curriculum and Instruction].
+After filling out the complaint form, it should be directed to the District/COE compliance officer, Dustin Haley, Assistant Superintendent of Curriculum and Instruction.
 The compliance officer will investigate the complaint and provide a written report of the investigation and decision within 60 calendar days.
 If dissatisfied with the District's/COE's decision, the complainant may also appeal in writing to the California Department of Education (CDE) within 15 days of receiving the District's/COE's decision.